Legal Billing Software: The 18 Best Options in 2025

 • trust accounting

-CaseFox is a legal practice management platform that offers two paid tiers of features.
+Casefox is a legal practice management platform that offers two paid tiers of features.

 Both include